Lymp2/lympanyart/content/post/about.md

 ## Art Interests

-I have recently been working on (= trying to improve) portraits, but I'm starting to enjoy still lifes.
-They're tricky too.
-I'll see.
+I have recently been working on (= trying to improve) portraits, but I'm starting to enjoy still lifes and street scenes.

 ## Commissions